[Edited on 15 December 2020]

 These include massage therapy, underwater treadmill activity, passive joint manipulation and stretching, acupuncture, and other forms of homeopathic therapies which can be beneficial in reducing chronic pain and providing natural pain relief for cats with arthritis and other painful conditions.

 These are defined as food that has reported health and/or medical benefits and helps boost protection against chronic disease.
 Glucosamine and chondroitin are popular joint supplements that have been shown to have a positive effect on the health and structure of the joint cartilage, as well as help, alleviate joint pain and inflammation.
 Microlactin, a milk protein that is extracted from cow’s milk has also been shown to inhibit inflammation.

 Omega-3 fatty acids can help reduce inflammation in the joints and the accompanying pain and discomfort.
-One of the best sources of omega-3 fatty acids for cats is salmon.
+One of the best sources of omega-3 fatty acids for cats is fish oils, as derived from salmon.
 Senior cats benefit from omega-3 supplementation to ease joint inflammation brought about by aging.

 Why human pain medications should NOT be given to cats?

 Humans and cats are mammals, which means there are similarities in our metabolism and organ systems.
-However, there are some instances when cats and humans differ in the way they metabolize certain substances or chemicals.
+However, there are many instances when cats and humans differ greatly in the way they metabolize certain substances or chemicals.
 This is true with NSAIDs.
-Cat parents should always remember that over-the-counter human-grade NSAIDS should NOT be given to cats as they are extremely sensitive to the side effects caused by NSAID use.
+Cat parents should always remember that over-the-counter human-grade medications should NOT be given to cats as they are extremely sensitive to the side effects.